twinfoundation/api/packages/api-auth-entity-storage-service/docs/reference/interfaces/IAuthHeaderProcessorConfig.md

-# Interface: IAuthCookieProcessorConfig
+# Interface: IAuthHeaderProcessorConfig

-Configuration for the authentication cookie post processor
+Configuration for the authentication header processor

 ## Properties